cecilekremer/mpox_transmission/README.md

 * ~***Serial interval*** MCMC: stratified by household vs non-household~

-* ***Serial interval***: regression based on most likely network --> factors based on characteristics of source case (age, gender, transmission route, HH status, sex worker, ...)
+* ***Serial interval***: regression model based on observed serial intervals (only one contact, N = 76) --> factors based on characteristics of source case (age, gender, transmission route, HH status, sex worker, ...); Bayesian regression?

-* ***Serial interval***: include regression model in MCMC?

 * ***Serial interval***: if only one contact is reported, how likely is it that transmission occurred? (see AJE paper)

+* ***Serial interval***: use date of last contact as infection time (i.e. generation interval) --> check for how many pairs this is available for both cases

+* ***Serial interval***: co-primary cases -> mixture model?
+(Miura et al?)

+* Presymptomatic transmission: does it more often / exclusively occur via sexual transmission? -> 4 out of 6 pairs w/ presympt transmission report sexual contact

-* Estimate ~serial interval /~ incubation period using onset of rash instead of general symptom onset
+* ~Estimate serial interval / incubation period using onset of rash instead of general symptom onset ~

-* PCR-Ct values available to estimate infection time? (depending on sample type)
+* PCR-Ct values available to estimate infection time? (depending on sample type) --> better estimates of incubation period

+* Overview of symptoms (table with most reported symptoms) + evolution over the course of infection?

+* Duration of hospital stay -> severity of symptoms? type of symptoms?

+* Pregnancy outcomes -> is there enough data to say something about vertical transmission?

+* mpox in household -> within which timeframe? (ask in meeting 5/11)

+* Which data are available for PCR-negative cases?

 # Open questions